gisquick/gisquick-doc/user-manual/publishing.rst

 use the extent of one imported layer or extent of all of them.
 Setting map scales is possible in the left box (``8``).
 Executed changes are reflected in map preview (``9``).

+all possible project settings/possibilities are described further in chapetr??

 .. thumbnail:: ../img/ui-project-setting.png